 Marketing is facilitating this connection between consumer desire and my brand offer.
 It’s all the actions that bridge the gap between my brand and what my consumers need from the world.
 The statement “No one buys what you sell.
 They buy what is of value to them.” makes clear the direction of the flow.
 In order for my brand to have salience in a consumer’s mind, I must awaken her desire, inspiring my brand consumer to see the light, as it were.
 This is the essential task of marketing.

 My brand must indeed bring value to the world for this kind of marketing to be effective.
 If it does, then marketing can indeed be a means to make the world better.

 This is as close as I can bring marketing to Buddhism.
 As usual, it’s an unequal transaction.
 Marketing is the primary beneficiary.

 We have a persona creation method that is quite useful for getting into the heads of your consumer targets.
 You can read a bit about that in Customer Personas (What Sally Can Show You).
-Or click below to sign up for our mailing list and get access to our library of downloadable guides, including a guide to thinking like your target persona:
+Or sign up for our mailing list and get access to our library of downloadable guides, including a guide to thinking like your target persona.

 Source images for composite image courtesy of iStock